2 Summary of material accounting policy information

 • Finished goods: cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity.

-Cash and cash equivalent in the balance sheet comprise cash at banks and cash in hand and shortterm deposits with an original maturity of three months or less, which are subject to insignificant risk of change in value.
+Cash and cash equivalents in the balance sheet comprise cash at banks and cash in hand and short¬ term deposits with an original maturity of three months or less, it also which are subject to insignificant risk of change in value.
+Further, it includes amount receivable with respect to credit card receivable, electronic wallet, UPI, etc. which are normally received within one day from the date of transaction and are subject to insignificant risk of changes in value.

 Financial assets are subsequently classified and measured at: